 Pros and cons of zero-based budgeting

 With that said, zero-based budgeting may not be appropriate for all businesses.
 Implementing it requires a cooperative effort between accounting teams and administrators, so communication and transparency are critical for success.
-Here are some advantages to consider when deciding whether or not ZBB is right for you:
+Here are some advantages to consider when deciding whether use of ZBB is right for you:

 - Focused operations: Implementing zero-based budgeting allows your department heads to focus on only their costs and expenses, eliminating the need to worry about the company’s overall bottom line.